 - Best Overall Pack

-The Best Backpacking Backpacks of 2021
+The Best Backpacking Backpacks of 2022

 Best Overall: Osprey Aether & Ariel 55

 Although these packs are classic-style top-loaders, a large front zippered access point allows you to get into the depths of your gear without having to fully unpack.
-For heavy loads, the burly materials and easy on-the-go adjustability make the Aether and Ariel strong and reliable carriers.
+For heavy loads, the burly materials and easy, on-the-go adjustability make the Aether and Ariel strong and reliable carriers.

-We like that the Osprey has combined some tried-and-true backpack design elements with clever and innovative features of their own creation.
+We like that the Osprey has combined some tried-and-true backpack design elements with clever and innovative features of its own creation.
 For quick access to bits of essential gear, these packs offer dual-zippered hip belt pockets, stretch-mesh water bottle pockets, and a front “shove-it” pocket.